 SAP Business One implementation pricing and success – don’t ignore data conversion23 Aug 2012 | by Natalie

-- Typical data conversion – includes the above mentioned master data conversion plus current open documents – for example at time of go live all open purchase orders, sales orders, accounts payable and accounts receivable invoices are imported into SAP Business One.
-You might also want to include a user defined table which holds historical summary transactional information.
+- Typical data conversion – includes the above-mentioned master data conversion plus current open documents – for example at the time of go-live all open purchase orders, sales orders, accounts payable and accounts receivable invoices are imported into SAP Business One.
+You might also want to include a user-defined table which holds historical summary transactional information.
 This will allow you to run prior period comparison reports for example sales analysis and profit and loss comparing a current period (running SAP Business One) Vs a previous period (running your legacy system).
-In this scenario transactional data is not imported at a detail level (only summary information is available).
+In this scenario, transactional data is not imported at a detail level (only summary information is available).
 Information like equipment cards and previous warranty information could also be imported into SAP Business One for tracking of warranty, project services and equipment services.

 Whether you choose the simple, typical or total data conversion type will depend on your specific requirements but here are a few tips and tricks to help you get the most from your data conversion.

-- Before requesting a data conversion make sure that you understand exactly what information you want converted and why.
+- Before requesting a data conversion make sure that you understand exactly what information you want to be converted and why.

 - Assist your SAP Business One implementation partner to check all data before and after the data conversion.
 Nobody knows your company data better than your in-house users – get your team involved in checking the data through user acceptance testing.